Governors

 If you would like further information about becoming a school governor or what this role involves, please contact the school office.

-Our Chairs of Governors, who share the role, are Chris Marchant and Hannah Mather and can be contacted via email on chairs@woodlands.cheshire.sch.uk
+Our Chair of Governors, Hannah Mather, can be contacted via email on chair@woodlands.cheshire.sch.uk